-After the completion of ranger academy training and the District's Field Training Program (FTP), newly hired employees shall serve twelve (12) months' probation and shall receive a Probationary Performance Evaluation from their supervisor at three (3) months of employment after completion of the FTP, at six (6) months of employment after completion of the FTP.
+Newly appointed employees shall receive a Probationary Performance Evaluation from their supervisor at three (3), six (6) months, and eleven (11) months of employment after successful completion of the FTP.

-An overall "Meets Standard" evaluation at completion of probation will result in an automatic five-percent increase in pay unless the employee has reached the top of his/her salary range.
+An overall "Meets Standard" evaluation on the eleven (11) month evaluation will result in an automatic five percent (5%) increase at completion of probation unless the employee has reached the top of their salary range.